cuirq3/RsR/README.md

 <div align="center">

+# RsR: Rotation-System Reconstruction

+This is the official implementation of

-# Surface Reconstruction Using Rotation Systems
+## Surface Reconstruction Using Rotation Systems

 <font size="4">
 <a href="https://cuirq3.github.io/" style="font-size:100%;">Ruiqi Cui<sup>1</sup></a>&emsp;